sajith-tech/CHFI/MODULE 3/MODULE 3 LAB WORK/Lab_Work.md

 - Students should be familiar with tools like **Autopsy** and **Sleuth Kit**, as they are commonly used in forensic investigations.
 ```

-You can copy and save the above content in a `.md` file for your practical session.